Saoa35/Saoa35/README.md

 <!-- </div> -->

  ---
                                     👨‍💻: About Me :
-     I am a Junior FrontEnd Developer from Ukraine.
+                                         I am a beginner front-end developer,
-     - I’m looking for a job as frontend developer for building web applications.
+                                              - currently actively looking for a job,
-     - Сonstantly learning new technologies and development methods.
-     - I like to solve tasks on codewars.com and read tech articles.
-     - my mailbox: saoamah@gmail.com
+                                              - ready to consider any offers in my specialty,
+                                              - will be glad to contact you.

 ---